 And then I woke up.

-I had this dream twenty-one years ago.
+I had this dream over twenty years ago.
 I was just a teenager then, but I still remember it in fairly vivid detail, and even now while committing it to writing, I find that my eyes have filled with tears.
 It was a profound and moving experience.
 And it was the only dream I’ve ever had of its kind.
 I’ve always suspected that it was more than just a normal dream.
 That it was a prompting.
 I’ve spent a good portion of my life trying to understand what it means, and the only thing I can tell you for certain is this:

 Christ without the cross is meaningless.
 So is the cross without Christ.
 Only together do they signify the true meaning — and cost — of our salvation.